-This was a Soviet sub-offensive within the 'East Prussian Strategic Offensive Operation' leading to the almost complete destruction of General Friedrich Hossbach’s 4th Army in the Battle of the Heiligenbeil Pocket (13/22 March 1945).
+The 'Braunsberg Offensive Operation' was the Soviet fourth of the six sub-operations together constituting the 'East Prussian Strategic Offensive Operation' leading to the almost complete destruction of General Friedrich Hossbach’s 4th Army in the Battle of the Heiligenbeil Pocket (13/22 March 1945).

 The 'East Prussian Strategic Offensive Operation' began on on 13 January 1945 with the object of rolling up the large German forces in East Prussia and cutting off Königsberg (now Kaliningrad), the provincial capital.
 The Soviet forces were opposed by Generaloberst Georg-Hans Reinhardt’s Heeresgruppe 'Mitte', which comprised Generaloberst Walter Weiss’s 2nd Army, Hossbach’s 4th Army and Generaloberst Erhard Raus’s 3rd Panzerarmee.